Green Hope High School: Publications

-On February 28, 2018, two weeks after the Stoneman Douglas High School shooting, about 2000 students walked out of school to show solidarity with the victims of the tragedy.

 Athletics

 Mascot and colors

-The mascot is the Green Hope Fighting Falcon.
-The school's colors are maroon and green—the same as that of the predecessor institution.
+Green Hope High School is a member of the North Carolina High School Athletic Association (NCHSAA).
+They compete in the 8A Quad City Seven conference.
+The mascot is the Green Hope Falcon.
+The school's colors are burgundy and green—the same as that of the predecessor institution.

 Sports teams

-Green Hope competes under the North Carolina High School Athletic Association and the Southwest Wake Athletic Conference with a 4A classification.

-The school has the following co-ed sports teams: varsity cheerleading, junior varsity cheerleading, cross country, indoor track, swimming, and track.
-Sport teams for women include varsity basketball, junior varsity basketball, golf, gymnastics, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity softball, junior varsity softball, stunt, tennis, varsity volleyball, and junior varsity volleyball.
+The school has the following co-ed sports teams: varsity cheerleading, junior varsity cheerleading, cross country, indoor track, swim and dive, and track and field.
+Sport teams for women include varsity basketball, junior varsity basketball, golf, gymnastics, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity softball, junior varsity softball, stunt, tennis, varsity volleyball, junior varsity volleyball, and varsity wrestling.
 Men's sport teams include varsity baseball, junior varsity baseball, basketball, junior varsity basketball, varsity football, junior varsity football, golf, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity tennis, and wrestling.

 Non-NCHSAA/Independent and club sports include bowling, dance team, men's ultimate frisbee (sanctioned by USA Ultimate), and women's ultimate frisbee (sanctioned by USA Ultimate).

 Cross Country

 Green Hope's cross country team was featured in a 2008 USA Today article for having more than 200 members.
-Green Hope won six straight women's cross country NCHSSA 4A Championships from 2009 to 2014, and the men's team won two state championships in 2010 and 2017.
+Green Hope won six straight women's cross country NCHSAA 4A Championships from 2009 to 2014, and the men's team won three 4A state championships in 2010, 2017, and 2022.

 Soccer

 Both the men's and women's soccer programs are perennial state contenders.
 At the end of the 2012 season, the men's team was ranked #1 in the nation, winning both state and national championship honors.
-The 2013 Women's state championship team was also ranked #1 in the country.
+The 2013 women's state championship team was also ranked #1 in the country.

 Stephen Bickford was voted the Adidas/USA Today national player of the year in 2004, in addition to winning the state player of the year title.

-State championships
+Wells Fargo State Cup

-Green Hope's won the Wells Fargo Cup State Championship (formerly Wachovia Cup) from the NCHSAA for having "the best overall interscholastic athletic performance within each of the state’s four competitive classifications" in 2009–10, 2010–11, 2011–12, 2012–2013, 2013–14, 2014–15, 2015–2016, and 2017–2018.
-Other state championships include:
+Green Hope won the Wells Fargo State Cup (formerly Wachovia Cup) from the NCHSAA, for having "the best overall interscholastic athletic performance" in the 4A classification (North Carolina's former highest classification) in 2009–10, 2010–11, 2011–12, 2012–2013, 2013–14, 2014–15, 2015–2016, and 2017–2018.